Sheargrub/rivals-constant-flattener/README.md

 - It's best practice to write your constant names in ``ALL_CAPS``, which makes them immediately identifiable as constants and maintains consistency with Rivals' default set of constants.

 Additionally, upon exporting your project, RCF will create the files ``rcf_include.txt`` and ``config_export.ini`` in your project's root. ``rcf_include.txt`` will be used in future exports to control which files are exported, while ``config_export.ini`` will be exported in lieu of your character's ``config.ini`` file, allowing you to set a distinct name and version for your release and development builds.

+> RCF will automatically account for object references that link back to your constants (e.g. ``other.player_id.CONSTANT``), so feel free to reference constants from the perspectives of articles or enemy players.

 ## Exporting a project through RCF
 Run RCF from the command line using this syntax: